Do I Have to Pay for an Accident That Wasn't My Fault?

 Uninsured/Underinsured Motorist Coverage

-In Texas, drivers are not required to carry Uninsured/Underinsured Motorist Coverage by law.
-UM insurance ensures your insurance company will cover damages in the event you are hit by a driver without insurance.
-A 2012 study done by the Insurance Research Council, concluded that 12.6 percent of drivers on the road in the US are uninsured.
+In Texas, drivers are not required by law to carry Uninsured/Underinsured Motorist Coverage.
+UM insurance ensures your insurance company will cover damages in the event a driver hits you without insurance.
+A 2012 study by the Insurance Research Council found that 12.6 percent of drivers in the US are uninsured.
 UIM insurance covers drivers who are hit by a driver whose insurance plan doesn’t offer enough money for the damage they caused in an accident.

 How Does UM/UIM Coverage Work?

 With UM/UIM insurance coverage, your insurance company is responsible for paying the damages you incurred from the uninsured/underinsured driver.
-In the case of UM/UIM accident, your insurance company steps in as the party responsible for the damages to your vehicle and medical expenses.
-Texas is an “at fault” state, which means the driver that is more at fault will have to pay the damages.
-Your insurance provider becomes the “at fault” party when you are hit by an uninsured or underinsured driver.
+In the case of a UM/UIM accident, your insurance company steps in as the party responsible for the damages to your vehicle and medical expenses.
+Texas is an “at fault” state, which means the driver who is more at fault will have to pay the damages.
+Your insurance provider becomes the “at-fault” party when an uninsured or underinsured driver hits you.
 Your insurance company will likely try to offer the least amount of coverage possible, and often will try to refute that the accident was the other driver’s fault or try to deny you the full amount of coverage owed by your contract.
 These situations call for a car accident attorney.

 Were You Offered UM/UIM Coverage?